 While the Versa certainly isn't overladen with a plethora of features, it's very well-appointed for the price.
 The base S trim comes with manual air conditioning, remote keyless entry, push-button start, power windows, and a 12-volt power outlet.
 It also gets a long list of driver-assistance features for such an affordable model, including lane departure warning, a rearview camera, forward collision avoidance, rear automatic braking, pedestrian detection, and high beam assist.
 The SV adds a drive-assist display in the instrument cluster and expands the safety offering with blind spot warning, rear cross-traffic alert, rear door alert, and a driver-alertness system.
 It also upgrades the cloth upholstery to premium cloth and adds folding functionality to the rear seats.
 The top-of-the-range SR gets automatic climate control and intelligent keyless access.
 Both of which work nicely with the remote engine start system.
 Sport cloth upholsters the seats, and the steering wheel and gear shifter come wrapped in leather.
 Adaptive cruise control and heated front seats are available as part of the optional packages, along with a host of interior lighting add-ons.

 The infotainment suite is perhaps the Nissan Versa's Achilles' heel.
 The entry-level S gets a nondescript seven-inch touchscreen equipped with AM/FM Radio, Bluetooth, and Siri Eyes Free.
 Three USB ports are provided for charging, and an auxiliary audio input jack allows you to connect your MP3 devices.
 Only four speakers come standard on the lower trims.
 The SV upgrades to a NissanConnect touchscreen, which is only marginally better than the base model.
 But it does add Apple CarPlay, Android Auto, and SiriusXM.
 While the SR makes no improvements to available features, it does add two extra speakers to the sound system.
 The NissanConnect system is perfectly usable but can feel a bit unresponsive.
-It also suffers from a display that absorbs glare and reflects light, making it difficult to see while driving.
+It also suffers from a display that absorbs glare and reflects light, making the displayed images difficult to see while driving.

 While J.D.
-Power has not yet awarded the brand-new Versa Sedan a dependability rating, we are hoping that the updates for the new generation see it receiving a higher score than 72 out of 100, which was the best the last generation Versa managed.
+Power has not yet awarded the brand-new Versa Sedan a reliability rating, we are hoping that the updates for the new generation see it receiving a higher score than 72 out of 100, which was the best the last generation Versa managed.
 However, with one recall already issued for 2020 for thin fuel tanks and a potential leak, things aren't looking good.
 Nissan hasn't improved the warranty on the Versa either, offering the same standard 36,000-mile/36-month limited warranty, with a 60,000-mile/60-month powertrain warranty.

 Every model of the Versa Sedan gets ABS, EBD, stability and traction control, as well as an impressive ten airbags: dual front, front knee, front side, rear side, and side curtain.
 Even the base model gets a fair number of standard driver-assistance features, including a rearview camera, lane departure warning, high beam assist, forward collision avoidance, pedestrian detection, rear automatic braking, and hill start assist.
 The remaining features are added on the mid-tier SV, including blind spot warning, rear cross-traffic alert, rear door alert, and a driver alertness system.